 - zest of juice of 8 blood oranges

-- a few drops of Valencian orange extract
+- 3 drops of Valencian orange extract

 Put a 1½ litre pudding basin in the freezer to get cold.
 For the blood orange ice cream, put the egg yolks, the whole egg and the sugar in a bowl and whisk until pale, thick and creamy.
 Pour the cream and milk into a pan, add the zest and bring almost to the boil.
 Just before it boils, turn off the heat and leave to cool for 10 minutes before stirring into the egg and sugar mixture.

 Rinse and dry the pan, then pour the custard mixture back into it.
 Place over a lowish heat and stir regularly with a wooden spoon for about 10 minutes or until the mixture is starting to thicken a little.
 Remove from the heat, continue stirring and cool quickly by placing the pan in a sink of cold water.